 For this part, we’ll be using Mark 8:22-26 and Ephesians 4:1-6.
 Both could be used in expository preaching or be textual messages in a topical series.

-Before writing the actual outline, use what I call the M.I.L.P.A.S., which is based on 5 specific upstream questions to prepare the outline.
+Before writing the outline, use the M.I.L.P.A.S. based on five specific upstream questions to prepare the outline.

 Looking at the MILPAS from Mark 8:22-26, you could get this.